 As a researcher in an industrial lab, Tie-Yan is making his unique contributions to the world.
 On one hand, many of his technologies have been transferred to Microsoft’s products and online services, such as Bing, Microsoft Advertising, Windows, Xbox, and Azure.
 On the other hand, he has been actively contributing to the academic community.
-Over the years, Tie-Yan and his team have been recognized as one of the global powerhouses and trendsetter in machine learning and information retrieval.
+Over the years, Tie-Yan and his team have been recognized as one of the global powerhouses and trendsetter in machine learning.
 He and his team have contributed hundreds of high-impact papers at top conferences – a good indicator of their influence and impact.
 He has won quite a few awards, including the best student paper award at SIGIR (2008) and ACML (2018), the most cited paper award at Journal of Visual Communications and Image Representation (2004-2006), the research break-through award at Microsoft Research (2012), and the most cited Chinese researcher (2017-2019), China AI Leader Award – Technical Innovation (2018), and Most Influential Scholar Award by AMiner (2007-2017).
-He has been invited to serve as general chair, PC chair, or area chair for a dozen of top conferences including WWW/WebConf, SIGIR, NIPS, ICLR, IJCAI, AAAI, KDD, ACL, ICTIR, as well as associate editor/editorial board member of IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), ACM Transactions on Information Systems (TOIS), ACM Transactions on Web (TWEB), Information Retrieval Journal, NeuroComputing, and Foundations and Trends in Information Retrieval.
+He has been invited to serve as general chair, PC chair, or area chair for a dozen of top conferences including WWW/WebConf, SIGIR, NeurIPS, ICLR, ICML, IJCAI, AAAI, KDD, ACL, ICTIR, as well as associate editor/editorial board member of IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), ACM Transactions on Information Systems (TOIS), ACM Transactions on Web (TWEB), Information Retrieval Journal, NeuroComputing, and Foundations and Trends in Information Retrieval.
 Tie-Yan Liu and his works have been reported by many International media, including National Public Radio, CNET, MIT Technology Review, and PCTech Magazine.

 We Are Hiring!